pdeljanov/Symphonia/README.md

 ### Benchmarks (as of Sept.
 7/2019)

-These benchmarks compare the single-threaded decoding performance of both Sonata and FFMpeg with various audio files.
+These benchmarks compare the single-threaded decoding performance of both Sonata and FFmpeg with various audio files.

 The benchmarks were executed on an Arch Linux system with a Core i7 4790k and 32GB of RAM, for a minimum of 20 runs each.
 [Hyperfine](https://github.com/sharkdp/hyperfine) was used to execute the test.
 The full benchmark script is as follows: